Summer's Blood: Plot

 Tom walks out with a shot gun and threatens his father, asking if he's a man now.
 Gant takes the gun from Tom, shooting him to death.
 Summer is shocked.
 Tom's mother is saddened to see her son dead.
 Gant also shoots Gaia dead after she realizes, and says that it was Gant's plan all along - to get rid of his old family to make a new one.
 He tells her that she's right, and forces Summer to leave with him.
 Gant and Summer leave the house.
 They drive to a nearby park.
 Gant approaches a woman who is having a picnic.
 Summer walks up to her father and stabs him to death.
-The mortified woman screams, pleading Summer to not to kill her too.
+The mortified woman screams, pleading Summer not to kill her too.
 Summer tells the woman he was going to "kill you, and then me eventually."